jeffrey-stevens/jeffrey-stevens.github.io/content/posts/sample.md

 ## Description of the Table of Contents

 The page also lists the table of contents of the post in the left sidebar.
 Each link is clickable.
 Note that this starts with h2 headings only.

+### Indentation

+The table of contents isn't currently indented, which makes it difficult to read.